degranda/business-material-card/business-material-card/Readme.md

 ## Usage
 Download this component, and add 3 properties so you can customize it.

-Title (your name)
+Title (your name),
-Your biography
+Your biography,
-The URL of your image
+The URL of your image.

 Later, I will modify and improve the component.

-## Credits
-Diego De Granda
 ## License
 This Web Component is released under license [MIT](https://opensource.org/licenses/MIT)